 And supremely happy with Him

 It’s only when you change yourself that people will then change.
 They will see you differently or you will learn to see them differently.

-I started Life Prep lifestyle two-in-a-half years ago to get myself back on track after reaching rock bottom.
-It was a lot more disciplined than what I do now, but it completely changed my life.
+I started Life Prep lifestyle two-in-a-half years ago to get myself back on track after reaching rock bottom and it changed my life!

 To truly become better you have to discipline certain aspects of your life and change your bad habits.
 There is really no other way around it, besides getting a rich husband… 😗